tovalgreene/tech-blog/README.md

 ## CMS-Style Blog Site
 # Description
-This CMS-style blog site is designed to provide a seamless and interactive blogging experience.
-It offers a platform for users to view, create, update, and interact with blog posts.
+This tech CMS-style blog is a platform that allows users to view, create, update, and interact with blog posts.

 # Features
 Homepage Accessibility: When visiting the site for the first time, users are presented with the homepage displaying existing blog posts, navigation links to the homepage and dashboard, and an option to log in.